codeclimate/codeclimate-rubocop/config/contents/style/eval_with_location.md

 The cop also checks that the line number given relative to `__LINE__` is correct.

+This cop will autocorrect incorrect or missing filename and line number values.
+However, if `eval` is called without a binding argument, the cop will not attempt to automatically add a binding, or add filename and line values.

 ### Example:
     # bad
     eval <<-RUBY